 The Pareto principle, or 80/20 rule, can be applied to how most advisors spend their day.
 80% of time is spent on one side of the business and 20% is spent on the other side of the business.
 How most advisors are splitting their time might surprise you though.

 Most are spending 80% of their day on non-revenue-generating activities.
 80%.
-The other 20% of their time is spent on revenue-generating activities which is with people.
+The other 20% of their time is spent on revenue-generating activities which are with people.
 With these numbers, it’s no surprise why the attrition rate is so high in this industry.

 If success is ultimately dependent upon your activity level with regards to being in front of people, which of these activities do you want the bulk of your day to be made up of?
 Your most likely answer is revenue-generating activities.
 Compensation as a financial advisor comes from revenue-generating activities and helping people.